 Wendell, a contributing author at WanderingOutdoors.com who runs a Youtube Channel covering outdoor and survival gear, has a great video going over the stove and doing the initial burn-in (removes oils and other chemicals used in the production process).

-Wendell is going to be using it in a Sil-nylon One Tygris Smokey Hot Tent, this tent already comes with a stove jack so you can safely use a stove such as the Kni-co.
+Wendell is going to be using it in a Sil-nylon One Tygris Smokey Hot Tent; this tent already comes with a stove jack so you can safely use a stove such as the Kni-co.

-According to Kni-co, the stove was designed as compact, lightweight stove for trappers who are running trap lines in Alaska.
+According to Kni-co, the stove was designed as a compact, lightweight stove for trappers running trap lines in Alaska.
 Being compact and ability to break down to a rather lightweight footprint that is was to tow behind a snow mobile or ATV, while being easy to deploy quickly when you hit camp for the night.